SuaveIO/suave/docs/index.md

 with the string `"Hello World!"`

 {% highlight fsharp %}
-open Suave.Http            // for config
-open Suave.Http.Successful // for OK-result
+open Suave

-startWebServer defaultConfig (OK "Hello World!")
+startWebServer defaultConfig (Successful.OK "Hello World!")
 {% endhighlight %}

 The above statement will start a web server on default port 8083 over HTTP.